-Children enjoy an RE curriculum which ensures we develop an understanding of the principal religions (beliefs, cultures and rituals) of families in their community, the local area, the UK and around the world.
+Children enjoy an RE curriculum which ensures they develop an understanding of the principal religions (beliefs, cultures and rituals) of families in their community, the local area, the UK and around the world.
 Through education, we seek to reduce misunderstandings, eliminate discrimination and racism including the development of community cohesion by promoting mutual respect.
 We also explore children’s spiritual, moral, social and cultural development through a clear model which includes personal reflection and developing thinking skills via an enquiry model.
 The fundamentals of our curriculum is underpinned by the Locally Agreed Syllabus and also through close support from the resource available with membership of the NATRE (National Association of Teachers of Religious Education).